ang-zeyu/infisearch/README.md

 ### 1. Installing the indexer

-If you have the rust / cargo toolchains setup, simply run `cargo install morsels_indexer --vers 0.7.3`.
+If you have the rust / cargo toolchains setup, simply run `cargo install infisearch --vers 0.7.3`.

 Alternatively, download the cli binaries [here](https://github.com/ang-zeyu/morsels/releases).